Notification of test date and time (including Speaking Test)

 You will receive information about the test venue and the starting time with your letter of confirmation which is sent two weeks before the test date.
 All candidates will receive this information via email.
 Please add email@example.com to your contact list to ensure you receive the above information in your Inbox.

-On arrival we will ask you to place your belongings in a secure cloakroom.
+On arrival we will ask you to, switch off your mobile phone, as well as any other electronic equipment, and place your belongings in a secure cloakroom.
 You will only be allowed to take your identification document and a transparent bottle of water into the test room.
 IELTS invigilators have the right to ask candidates to empty their pockets and/or remove loose/bulky jackets and other outerwear where unauthorised articles may be concealed.
 Spectacle cases for prescription glasses are prohibited too.
 Please refrain from bringing any valuables to the Test Centre.
 All stationery requirements are provided.

 Test Day Registration and Verification